What is an Acoustic Neuroma?

 Selected peer reviewed publications relating to skull base surgery

-PROFESSOR M. ATLAS, the Ear Science Surgery team, and other co-authors
+PROFESSOR M. ATLAS, and other co-authors

 Tumours of the temporal bone.
 Scott Brown Textbook of Otolaryngology 7th Edition, 2003.